What Is 1/3 of 16?

 A frequent mistake is confusing "1/3 of 16" with "16 divided by 1/3."
 The latter would be 16 × 3 = 48—a completely different operation.
 Remember: "of" signals multiplication in fraction language.
 "Divided by" signals division.
 The wording matters.

 Another trap?
+So converting to decimals too early.
+In real terms, if you calculate 16 ÷ 3 on a basic calculator, you might see 5.
+3333333333 and think that's the final answer.
 But unless the context demands a decimal (like digital readouts or currency), the fraction 16/3 or mixed number 5 1/3 is mathematically superior.
-Now, if you calculate 16 ÷ 3 on a basic calculator, you might see 5.
-Which means converting to decimals too early.
-It's exact.
-3333333333 and think that's the final answer.
-It's clean.
+And it's exact.
+Which means it's clean.
 It doesn't pretend to have an ending.

 Beyond the Basics